-The Department for Education has confirmed that it will fund the Primary PE and Sport Premium for the 2019/20 academic year.
+The Department for Education has confirmed that it will fund the Primary PE and Sport Premium for the 2020/21 academic year.
 A total of £320 million will again be made available to primary schools in England to improve the quality of PE and sport.
-It is expected that further details will be published by the department soon.
-This funding should be used to improve the quality and breadth of PE and sport provision.
+This funding should be used to make additional and sustainable improvements to the quality of the PE, physical activity and sport offered through their core budgets.
 Schools are free to determine how best to use this funding to improve the quality and breadth of PE and sport provision, including increasing participation in PE and sport so that all pupils develop healthy lifestyles and reach the performance levels they are capable of.
 Funding received by Exeter House School will continue to be used to improve the quality and breadth of PE and sport provision predominantly in the primary department but also for the whole school.
 The school will provide additional funds to enable all students up to the age of 19 to enjoy greater opportunities.

 Overview of the funding Number of pupils and sports funding received

 Total number of pupils in Primary Department- 93

 Cost of additional teacher support to develop Class teams skills and develop range of sporting activities available £12,000

 Cost 0f Duke of Edinburgh £2500